Quantisation of derived Poisson structures: Introduction

-We show (Theorem \ref{fildefthm1}) that such deformations are essentially unique whenever the complexes of polyvectors and of multiderivations are quasi-isomorphic.
-This is satisfied when the CDGA has perfect cotangent complex, so gives an equivalence between polyvectors and the Hochschild complex (Theorem \ref{fildefhochthm1}).
-For derived Deligne--Mumford stacks with perfect cotangent complex, this yields quantisations of $0$-shifted Poisson structures (Corollary \ref{DMquantcor}), which take the form of curved $A_{\infty}$ deformations of the \'etale structure sheaf.
+We show (Corollary \ref{fildefcor1}) that such deformations are essentially unique whenever the complexes of polyvectors and of multiderivations are quasi-isomorphic.
+This condition is satisfied when the CDGA has perfect cotangent complex, so gives the following: \begin{theorem*}[\ref{fildefhochthm1}] Let $A$ be a CDGA, $\C^{\infty}$-DGA or DGA with entire functional calculus.
+Whenever $A$ has perfect cotangent complex in the relevant theory, any choice of even $1$-associator yields a natural quasi-isomorphism

+of differential graded Lie algebras (DGLAs) between the relevant complex of polydifferential operators and the algebra of derived polyvectors, compatible with canonical filtrations and involutions.
+In the CDGA case, we can replace $D^{\poly}_{\oplus}(A)$ with the cohomological Hochschild complex $\CCC_{R,\oplus}(A)$. \end{theorem*}

+The following underived consequence is a special case of Corollary \ref{affquantcor} (applied to a cofibrant replacement and taking $\H_0$ of the output).
+It was previously known only for non-singular spaces. \begin{corollary*} Take the ring $A$ of functions on an affine scheme, affine $\C^{\infty}$-space, or affine analytic space, with only local complete intersection (LCI) singularities, together with a Poisson structure $\{-,-\}$ on $A$.
+There then exist associative deformations $\star_{\hbar}$ of the product on $A\brh$ satisfying $\{a,b\} \equiv \frac{a\star_{\hbar} b -b \star_{\hbar}a}{\hbar} \mod \hbar$.
+The coefficients of $\star_{\hbar}$ are given by differential operators, and the deformation can be chosen to be anti-involutive in the sense that $b\star_{\hbar} a = a\star_{-\hbar} b$. \end{corollary*}

+Theorem \ref{fildefhochthm1} enjoys sufficient functoriality to yield the following global consequence (a special case of Corollary \ref{DMquantcor}, which also considers derived objects and gives a complete parametrisation). \begin{corollary*} Given an algebraic, $\C^{\infty}$, or analytic space or Deligne--Mumford stack $\fX$ with only LCI singularities, every Poisson structure on the sheaf $\sO_{\fX}$ of functions admits DQ algebroid deformations $\sA_{\hbar}$ of $\sO_{\fX}\brh$.
+These can be chosen to be self-dual in the sense that $\sA_{-\hbar}\simeq \sA_{\hbar}^{\op}$. \end{corollary*}

+Deformation quantisations of $1$-shifted co-isotropic structures also follow as an immediate consequence (Corollary \ref{coisocor1}) of Theorem \ref{fildefhochthm1}.
+A $1$-shifted co-isotropic structure on a morphism $\fX \to \fY$ is a notion corresponding to a $1$-shifted Poisson structure $\varpi$ on $\fY$ acting on a $0$-shifted Poisson structure $\pi$ on $\fX$.
+The deformation quantisations established in Corollary \ref{coisocor1} when $\fX$ has perfect cotangent complex consist of an almost commutative $E_2$-algebra deformation of $(\sO_{\fY},\varpi)$ acting appropriately on a deformation quantisation of $(\sO_{\fX},\pi)$.